Charles Napier (Royal Navy officer)

+Military career

 French Revolutionary and Napoleonic Wars

-He became a midshipman in 1799 aboard the 16-gun sloop HMS Martin, but left her in May 1800 before she was lost with all hands.
+Napier became a midshipman in 1799 aboard the 16-gun sloop HMS Martin, but left her in May 1800 before she was lost with all hands.
 He next served aboard Renown, flagship of Sir John Borlase Warren.
 After this, in November 1802, he transferred to the frigate Greyhound under Captain William Hoste.
 The following year, he moved to Égyptienne for a voyage to St Helena escorting a convoy of ships and then in the English Channel and off the coast of France.
 (In later years, feeling he had been badly treated as a midshipman by her captain, Charles Fleeming, Napier challenged that officer to a duel, though they were eventually reconciled by their seconds.)
 In 1804–5 he served briefly on Mediator before moving to HMS Renommée off Boulogne.
 He was promoted lieutenant on 30 November 1805.
 He was appointed to Courageux, and was present in her in the West Indies at the action in which the squadron under Admiral Warren took the French Marengo (80 guns) and Belle Poule (40 guns), on 13 March 1806.
 After returning home with Warren, he returned to the West Indies in HMS St George and having been promoted to commander on 30 November 1807, he was appointed acting commander of the brig Pultusk of 16 guns, formerly the French privateer Austerlitz.
 In August 1808 he became captain of the brig-sloop HMS Recruit (18 guns), and in her fought a hot action off Antigua with the French sloop Diligente (18 guns), in which his thigh was smashed by a cannonball.

 In April 1809, Napier took part in the capture of the Caribbean island of Martinique, and subsequently distinguished himself in the pursuit of three escaping French ships of the line, handling the small Recruit so well that the British were able to capture the French flagship D'Hautpoul.
 As a result, he was promoted acting post captain and briefly given the command of the captured 74-gun ship-of-the-line.

 His rank was confirmed on 22 May 1809, but he was put on half-pay, when he came home as temporary captain of the frigate Jason escorting a convoy.
 While on half-pay he spent some time at the University of Edinburgh.

 Napier, still on half-pay, then went to Portugal to visit his three cousins, (all colonels serving in Wellington's army, and one of whom was Charles James Napier, the future conqueror of Sindh).
 He took part in the Battle of Buçaco, during which he saved his cousin Charles's life and was himself wounded.

 In 1811, he was appointed captain of the frigate HMS Thames (32 guns) and served in the Mediterranean Fleet under Sir Edward Pellew, disrupting enemy shipping.
 Among his principal exploits was the 1813 capture of the island of Ponza, which was a possible haven for corsairs.
 In 1813 he moved to command the frigate Euryalus (36 guns), operating mainly off the French and Spanish Mediterranean coast.